GFM-Network/Lineage/Tutorials/Craft Materials H5.md

 # Material Farming Guide

-⚠️ **Note**: These are suggestions provided by the Staff of L2Kain.
+⚠️ **Note**: These are suggestions.
 Feel free to explore and farm in other areas if you find them more efficient.

 ---